Share Your Heart Ball postponed

-Camp Rainbow Gold announced today that has will postpone the annual Share Your Heart Ball, which was scheduled to be Saturday night at the Sun Valley Inn.
+Camp Rainbow Gold has postponed its annual Share Your Heart Ball, which had been scheduled for Saturday night at the Sun Valley Inn.

 “It is with heavy hearts and great sadness that we are announcing the postponement of this year’s Share Your Heart Ball,” Executive Director Elizabeth Lizberg said in a press release.